-Vineyard owners often face problems of outstanding accounts receivable from suppliers, clients and service providers.
+Vineyard owners regularly face problems of outstanding accounts receivable from clients, contractors and suppliers.
 A smooth cash flow is critical for the ongoing operations and expansion of your winery.
-Same is true for beer and spirits producers.

 Collection agencies classify the debt as “Commercial Debt” or “Consumer Debt“.

-Consumer Debt: Here the debtor is an individual.
-Collection agencies are able to provide cheaper flat fees services in form of diplomatic “Collection Letters”.
-But a 40% fees is charged if the account is handled by a “Debt Collector” who makes Collection Calls to your debtor.
+Consumer Debt: In this case the debtor is an individual.
+Collection agencies are able to provide cheaper flat fees services in form of diplomatic “Collection Letters“.
+But a 40% contingency fees is charged if the account is handled by a “Debt Collector” who makes Collection Calls to your debtor.

 From the debt collections point of view, commercial and individual accounts treated very differently.
 The federal and state debt collection laws are also drastically different for each of them.

 It is recommended that a winery should transfer the debt to a collection agency once it is about 90 days past due.
-Earlier you transfer your past due accounts to a collection agency, chances of an amicable are higher.
+Faster you transfer a past due account to a collection agency, chances of an amicable settlement are higher.

 Do not burden on your untrained winery staff to engage into debt collections.
 Collection agencies are experts in collecting money.
 While you focus on the daily running and expansion of your winery, let the collection agency handle your accounts receivable in a legally complaint manner.

 If you need a collections agency to recover money from past due accounts: Contact us